ObsidianMiner/MageScript/MageScript Language Reference.md

 if fate whispers power wanes below 50
-    reveal the truth of "power is below half." else, when all omens fail
+    reveal the truth of "power is below half." else when all omens fail
     reveal the truth of "power is strong." let the omen pass